Skip to main content

 The default option in the Output Name dropdown is Solution Residuals.
 If you select this you must also specify a Tolerance and a Start at Iteration for when the simulation will first begin to evaluate this condition.
 In this case the tolerance is a value that all residuals must lie below.

 If you have created additional types of outputs in the Outputs section of the control panel, these will also be available in the condition dropdown menu.
-For Point or Surface outputs you must again define Tolerance and Start at Iteration, but additionally you must also set Averaging Iterations and Iterations to Consider:
+For non-residual outputs you must again define Tolerance and Start at Iteration, but additionally you must also set Averaging Iterations and Iterations to Consider:

 • Averaging Iterations defines the number of iterations to include in a trailing average calculation.